-If you provide your contact details, staff from the RNA team will discuss with you what you want to happen in relation to your report.
+If you provide your contact details, Student Wellbeing staff will discuss with you what you want to happen in relation to your report.
 This information will be taken into account when developing a University response.

 3.3 Will information I give in a report always be kept confidential?